rfhb/emamds/en/documents/product-information/mozobil-epar-product-information_en.md

 ## Please tell your doctor immediately if

-- shortly after receiving Mozobil, you experience rash, swelling around the eyes, shortness of breath or lack of oxygen, feeling lightheaded on standing or sitting, feeling faint or fainting
+- x shortly after receiving Mozobil, you experience rash, swelling around the eyes, shortness of breath or lack of oxygen, feeling lightheaded on standing or sitting, feeling faint or fainting
-- you have pain in the upper left abdomen (belly) or your left shoulder
+- x you have pain in the upper left abdomen (belly) or your left shoulder

 ## Very common side effects (may affect more than 1 in 10 people)

-- diarrhoea, nausea (feeling sick), injection site redness or irritation
+- x diarrhoea, nausea (feeling sick), injection site redness or irritation
-- low red blood cell count by laboratory test (anaemia in children)
+- x low red blood cell count by laboratory test (anaemia in children)

 ## Common side effects (may affect up to 1 in 10 people)

-- headache
+- x headache
-- dizziness, feeling tired or unwell
+- x difficulty in sleeping
-- difficulty in sleeping
+- x dizziness, feeling tired or unwell
-- flatulence, constipation, indigestion, vomiting
+- x flatulence, constipation, indigestion, vomiting
-- stomach symptoms such as pain, swelling or discomfort
+- x dry mouth, numbness around the mouth
-- dry mouth, numbness around the mouth
+- x stomach symptoms such as pain, swelling or discomfort
-- sweating, generalised redness of the skin, joint pains, pains in muscles and bones
+- x sweating, generalised redness of the skin, joint pains, pains in muscles and bones

 ## Uncommon side effects (may affect up to 1 in 100 people)

-- allergic reactions such as skin rash, swelling around the eyes, shortness of breath
+- x allergic reactions such as skin rash, swelling around the eyes, shortness of breath
-- anaphylactic reactions, including anaphylactic shock
+- x abnormal dreams, nightmares
-- abnormal dreams, nightmares
+- x anaphylactic reactions, including anaphylactic shock

 Rarely, gastrointestinal side effects may be severe (diarrhoea, vomiting, stomach pain and nausea).